 This study evaluates application of CCR § 933.4[e] for removal of encroached conifer trees in a northern Sierra meadow.
 Removal of conifers (Pinus contorta) resulted in observed increases in shallow groundwater elevation and soil moisture except in drought years.
 At one of the two meadows subject to study, Marian Meadow, the groundwater elevation and soil moisture increases were persistent over a six-year monitoring period.
 Meadow vegetation recovery occurred relatively quickly in wetter areas and was slower to recover in dry areas of the Rock Creek meadow site.
 Disturbance to soils was evaluated from a variety of perspectives and found to be minor.
 Aquatic habitat conditions were measured and monitored, but disturbance effects from the Dixie Fire to the project area were believed to be greater than project effects.
 Tree removal by logging contractors within the WLPZ caused very little disturbance; some meadow areas outside the WLPZ were disturbed to a greater degree.
 Implementation of the project was hampered in some respects by regulatory matters.

 Dr. Christopher Surfleet of the Natural Management and Environmental Sciences department at California Polytechnic State University, San Luis Obispo submitted a Final Report to the California State Board of Forestry and Fire on EMC-2018-003: Alternative Meadow Restoration to the EMC (Surfleet 2023b).
-A poster presentation was provided at the 2023 Society for American Foresters National Convention entitled “” ().
+A poster presentation was provided at the 2023 Society for American Foresters National Convention entitled “Hydrologic response of meadow restoration following the removal of encroached conifers” (Ramirez and Surfleet 2023).
 Dr. Surfleet gave a final project presentation entitled “Effectiveness of meadow and wet area restoration as an alternative to watercourse and lake protection (WLPZ) rules” (Surfleet 2023a) at the November 16, 2023 EMC meeting.

 At the August 2, 2023 EMC meeting Member Dr. O’Connor reported that a CRA was ready to be developed, which Members Dr. O’Connor and Dr. Love-Anderegg will produce for presentation to the EMC in 2024.
 A Master’s thesis will be completed in 2024 on Rock Creek meadow, which included one additional year of data collection beyond this EMC-funded project.
 A publication on the 10 years of data collected at all the research meadows is in preparation, and submission to the journal Forest Ecology and Management is expected in summer 2024.
 A publication on the vegetation response of Rock Creek Meadow following lodgepole pine removal will be submitted to the journal Restoration Ecology in summer 2024 as well.